The Best Attractions in Ithaca

 Perhaps the most beautiful of Ithaca's gorges.
 The hiking is somewhat strenuous but well worth the effort.

-The Ithaca Commons, a downtown pedestrian mall opened in 1974, is the center of the community's arts, dining, shopping and entertainment scene.
+The Ithaca Commons, an open-air, pedestrian mall opened in Downtown Ithaca in 1974, and retains its character as the center of the community's dining, shopping and entertainment scene.
+Unique boutiques, casual and fine dining, and outdoor public art exhibits help keep the Ithaca Commons from being anything but common.

 4. Dining & Restaurants